Selling Yarns 2

 Silk: Innovation for Social and Cultural Sustainability

-Kommaly Chanthavong, Lao master weaver and Director of Lao Sericulture Company Mulberries label.
+Kommaly Chanthavong, Lao master weaver and Director of Lao Sericulture Company Mulberries label

 Boby Vosinthavong, Manager of Lao Silk and Craft, Melbourne.